drdplusinfo/health/README.md

  - effect
  - outbreak period

+ Affliction knows from what wound it comes from, but wound itself does not know all the afflictions it caused - it is one-way knowledge.
+ But health knows all afflictions it is suffering now.

 #### Affliction effect

  - it just keeps the effect
- - the Person itself is responsible to ask its Health for its AfflictionsByWounds for its AfflictionEffects and aply them on self
+ - the Person itself is responsible to ask its Health for its AfflictionsByWounds for its AfflictionEffects and apply them on self

 ### Healing